comboy/error_log/README.txt

 It's still just a skeleton.
 More description and documentation will come.. one day..
 I guess.

-THIS IS DEVELOPMENT VERSION, DO NOT EVEN TOUCH PRODUCTION SERVER WITH IT.
+THIS IS AN EARLY DEVELOPMENT VERSION, DO NOT EVEN TOUCH PRODUCTION SERVER WITH IT.
 Actually, it is so unmature that even playing with it can make you sad.
 And no one likes to be sad.